 - Child care…and more

-Absolutely; in fact many times it’s the same interest rate for an application based on “traditional” credit.
-However as mentioned above; there are certain restrictions for those with NTC.
-Not all lenders offer mortgage loans to those with “non-traditional” credit so be sure to ask your loan officer up-front if they provide loans to those with a NTC history.
+Absolutely; in fact, many times, it’s the same interest rate for an application based on “traditional” credit.
+However, as mentioned above, there are certain restrictions for those with NTC.
+Not all lenders offer mortgage loans to those with “non-traditional” credit, so be sure to ask your loan officer up-front if they provide loans to those with an NTC history.

 Traditional vs. non-traditional credit history will continue to evolve as the mortgage industry changes.
-Be sure to discuss with your Loan Officer your traditional vs. non-traditional credit options.
+Be sure to discuss your traditional vs. non-traditional credit options with your loan officer.